On this date—June 2—in 1916 George W. Haltom held the grand opening of his expanded jewelry store.

 (And what was the name of the newspaper in the town named for Jim Bowie?
 Why, the Blade, of course.)

-In 1905 Haltom opened a store in Fort Worth at 407 Main.
+In 1905 Haltom opened a store in Fort Worth at 407 Main Street.
 The store was operated by his brother Thomas H. Haltom until George moved to Fort Worth in 1907 and moved his store into the 1887 Commercial Club/Fort Worth Club building on Main at 6th.

 The Fort Worth Club building was a perfect location for a jewelry store: Many of Fort Worth’s wealthiest men were members of the club.
 This photo, from Greater Fort Worth 1907, shows the Haltom’s showroom.